 However, they are really transparent about listing all ingredients along with a parenthetical translation in layman’s terms so you know exactly what’s going on your face.

-About Elate Essentials
+About Elate Beauty

 Elate strives to make “products that don’t compromise the health of any person, animal or the planet.”
 This means being meticulous about ethical sourcing and business dealings.